astral-sh/ruff/README.md

 rules is determined by the `select` and `ignore` options, which support both the full code (e.g., `F401`) and the prefix (e.g., `F`).

 As a special-case, Ruff also supports the `ALL` code, which enables all rules.

-Note that some of the `pydocstyle` rules conflict (e.g., `D203` and `D211`) as they represent alternative docstring formats.
-Enabling `ALL` without further configuration may result in suboptimal behavior, especially for the `pydocstyle` plugin.
+If you're wondering how to configure Ruff, here are some **recommended guidelines**:

+- Prefer `select` and `ignore` over `extend-select` and `extend-ignore`, to make your rule set explicit.
+- Use `ALL` with discretion.
+Enabling `ALL` will implicitly enable new rules whenever you upgrade.
+- Start with a small set of rules (`select = ["E", "F"]`) and add a category at-a-time.
+For example, you might consider expanding to `select = ["E", "F", "B"]` to enable the popular `flake8-bugbear` extension.
+- By default, Ruff's autofix is aggressive.
+If you find that it's too aggressive for your liking, consider turning off autofix for specific rules or categories (see: [FAQ](#ruff-tried-to-fix-something-but-it-broke-my-code-what-should-i-do)).

 As an alternative to `pyproject.toml`, Ruff will also respect a `ruff.toml` file, which implements an equivalent schema (though the `[tool.ruff]` hierarchy can be omitted).
 For example, the